python-hyper/h11/docs/source/api.rst

 version numbers will consist of exactly two digits separated by a dot, so comparisons like ``req.http_version < b"1.1"`` are safe and valid.

-When constructing an event, you generally shouldn't specify :attr:`http_version`, because it defaults to ``b"1.1"``, and if you attempt to override this to some other value then :meth:`Connection.send` will reject your event as invalid.
-But you might receive events with other values here from remote peers that do not speak HTTP/1.1.
+When manually constructing an event, you generally shouldn't specify :attr:`http_version`, because it defaults to ``b"1.1"``, and if you attempt to override this to some other value then :meth:`Connection.send` will reject your event -- h11 only speaks HTTP/1.1.
+But it does understand other versions of HTTP, so you might receive events with other ``http_version`` values from remote peers.

 Here's the complete set of events supported by h11: